mhumphri/shop-app/README.md

 ### `Widgets`

 Widgets contains a set of rangeslider inputs.
-The simple rangeslider is a one-handled slider which returns values 0 to 100 when moving along a track.
+The simple slider is a one-handled slider which returns values 0 to 100 when moving along a track.
 Further functionality has been added by restricting number selection to discrete intervals, adding a second handle which allows the user to select both ends of the range and adding a bar chart which can be used to show the underlying data distribution.

 Libraries/fameworks used: